shenmishajing/lightning_template/docs/get_started/usage.md

 If you want to visualize the prediction of your model, you can implement a series of tasks func with name `predict_<task-name>` in the `LightningModule` and set the `predict_tasks` argument to the list of the name of tasks you want to run.
 The `predict_forward` func will be called before the prediction to prepare some results which should be shared between all the prediction tasks, and all the `predict_<task-name>` func mentioned in `predict_tasks` will be called to visualize the prediction.
 You can refer to the [doc](../core/model.md) and the [toy model python file](https://github.com/shenmishajing/toy_project/blob/main/src/project/models/toy_model.py) for more details.

+By default, if you use the `predict_path` and `output_path` as the path to save your prediction or visualization result.
+You can find your result in `prediction` folder in your working directory if you do not set the `ckpt_path`.
+If you set the `ckpt_path` to the checkpoint you want to use, you can find your result in the `prediction` folder in the parent folder of the checkpoint.

+#### The model argument

 Note that we recommend you inherit the `LightningModule` directly, which will facilitate the development of your model.
 However, if you have to use the model implemented in other libraries, you can import it as the `model` argument of the `LightningModule` and implement the `forward` method to wrap the model.

 ## Config optimizers and lr schedulers